base on [ICLR2025 Spotlight] SVDQuant: Absorbing Outliers by Low-Rank Components for 4-Bit Diffusion Models <div align="center" id="nunchaku_logo">

 ## Overview

-SVDQuant is a post-training quantization technique for 4-bit weights and activations that well maintains visual fidelity.
-On 12B FLUX.1-dev, it achieves 3.6× memory reduction compared to the BF16 model.
-By eliminating CPU offloading, it offers 8.7× speedup over the 16-bit model when on a 16GB laptop 4090 GPU, 3× faster than the NF4 W4A16 baseline.
-On PixArt-∑, it demonstrates significantly superior visual quality over other W4A4 or even W4A8 baselines.
+**Nunchaku** is a high-performance inference engine for low-bit neural networks.
+It implements **SVDQuant**, a post-training quantization technique for 4-bit weights and activations that well maintains visual fidelity.
+On 12B FLUX.1-dev, it achieves 3.6Γ memory reduction compared to the BF16 model.
+By eliminating CPU offloading, it offers 8.7Γ speedup over the 16-bit model when on a 16GB laptop 4090 GPU, 3Γ faster than the NF4 W4A16 baseline.
+On PixArt-β, it demonstrates significantly superior visual quality over other W4A4 or even W4A8 baselines.
 "E2E" means the end-to-end latency including the text encoder and VAE decoder.

 **SVDQuant: Absorbing Outliers by Low-Rank Components for 4-Bit Diffusion Models**<br>